 So I am dutifully researching the history of Jews in Iowa.
 There is an astounding supply of information on google.com which I hope will yield an authenticity to the Cohens and their family-owned business.
 Their home will also set a foundation for the temple (already designated for 1953 as an excuse to study the architecture of Erich Mendelssohn) and add another facet to community history.

-Feel free to opine whether my fascination with race and ethnicity borders itself on racism.
+Feel free to opine whether my fascination with race and ethnicity itself borders on racism.